unDeveloper/fintual_stock_exercise/README.md

 * Entities definition
   * Portfolio:
     * stocks (property): Collection of Stocks
-    * profit (method): In charge to calculate the profits of the portfolio
+    * profit (method): In charge to calculate the profits of the portfolio.
+Method I used to calculate the portfolio profits can be found [here](https://www.angelone.in/knowledge-center/share-market/how-to-calculate-portfolio-returns)
   * Stock:
     * id (property): The stock identifier
     * date (property): The date the stock was bought